 As broad consensus builds around the definition of the for-benefit archetype, it will become easier for those involved in developing various elements of the support ecosystem for the fourth sector – financial markets, legal forms, technical assistance, assessment and reporting standards, etc. – to focus and integrate their efforts.
 This will in turn create a more conducive environment for the growth and maturation of Fourth Sector organizations.

-Attributes of a for-benefit Corporation
+Attributes of a For-Benefit Organization

 The following characteristics of an archetypal for-benefit corporation are offered as a starting vision intended to catalyze further dialogue.
 With this caveat, a fully realized for-benefit could have the following core attributes: